 - Its national and international impact and orientation.

 - Its promotion of innovative research practices that are constantly seeking new horizons as a way to expand and improve knowledge.

 - History and Theory of Art and Cultures of Knowledge and Image.

-- Comparative Literature, Literary Theory and Rhetoric
+- Comparative Literature, Literary Theory, and Rhetoric.

-Music and Scenic Arts
+- Music and Performing Arts